Selva di Cadore

-Selva di Cadore is a comune (municipality) in the province of Belluno in the Italian region of Veneto, located about 120 km north of Venice and about 40 km northwest of Belluno.
+Selva di Cadore (ladin: Selva de Ciadore or Selva) is a comune (municipality) in the province of Belluno in the Italian region of Veneto, located about 120 km north of Venice and about 40 km northwest of Belluno.
 As of 31 December 2004, it had a population of 557 and an area of 33.1 km2.
-The population speaks a Venetian dialect called Ladin Venetian that is heavily influenced by the Ladin language.
+The population speaks the so called Ladin Venetian that is heavily influenced by the Ladin language.

 The municipality of Selva di Cadore contains the frazioni (subdivisions, mainly villages and hamlets) S.Fosca and Pescul.

 Selva di Cadore borders the following municipalities: Alleghe, Borca di Cadore, Colle Santa Lucia, San Vito di Cadore, Zoldo Alto.

+Located in Val Fiorentina, in the upper Agordino area, the locality is a popular tourist destination year-round.
+The Monte Fertazza ski lifts, departing from Pescul, provide access in both summer and winter to the scenic summit of Monte Fertazza (2,101 m), offering panoramic views of the UNESCO World Heritage Dolomites, including Monte Civetta, Monte Pelmo, Monte Antelao, and the Marmolada.
+The lifts are connected to the ski slopes of Alleghe and Val di Zoldo, forming part of the larger Ski Civetta area, which is integrated into the Dolomiti Superski network.

+Ski Civetta

+Ski Civetta is a ski area located in the Dolomites, northeastern Italy.
+It was established in 1982 by connecting the ski facilities of Selva di Cadore, which had been operational since 1978, with the ski resorts of Alleghe and Zoldo.
+Since the 1993/94 winter season, Ski Civetta has been part of the Dolomiti Superski network.

+The ski area offers approximately 80 kilometers of slopes served by a total of 25 lifts, connecting the villages of Alleghe, Selva di Cadore, and Palafavera in Val di Zoldo during both the winter and summer seasons.

+Selva di Cadore Sector

+The Selva di Cadore side of the ski area extends along the slopes of Monte Fertazza (2,101 m), the highest point of the resort.
+This sector includes the following ski runs: